codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-android-app.md

 ---
 ## Building an Android app

-Native Android app is written in Java.
-The necessary command for building the application goes under `scripts` in the [overall architecture](../yaml/yaml/#template) in the `codemagic.yaml` file.
+The necessary command for building native Android application goes under `scripts` in the [overall architecture](../yaml/yaml/#template) in the `codemagic.yaml` file.
 For Android (built with gradle), the script looks like this:

-    - ./gradlew bundleRelease
+    - ./gradlew bundleDebug

 ## Testing an Android app